Bonda3Vaax/ClimateApiDash/README.md

 ## Installation

-SimpleCalendar requires Visual Studio Code and Chrome Browser in this case, to be installed.
+ClimateApiDash requires Visual Studio Code and Chrome Browser in this case, to be installed.

 - [Visual Studio Code](https://code.visualstudio.com/Download)